Hijanhv/cliff-chain-submission/README.md

 ## Overview

-The **Chain Cliff Submission** is a dApp that leverages Solana blockchain and **Turborepo** to streamline the token vesting process for organizations.
+The **Cliff Chain Submission** is a dApp that leverages Solana blockchain and **Turborepo** to streamline the token vesting process for organizations.
 With modular architecture, the project is scalable and easy to extend.
 It supports custom vesting schedules, wallet integration, and cluster management.

 ---